Buckle in, folks. This has been a long time coming and it’s gonna be a long one.

 The dictionary defines hierarchy as ‘a system in which members of an organization or society are ranked according to relative status or authority.’
 In polyamory, though, it’s more specific – polyamorous hierarchy refers to a structure in which one relationship, or one partner, is “Primary” and other relationships are “secondary,” “tertiary,” “non-primary,” or some other similar designation.
 Exactly what these words mean will vary between people who use them.
 Sometimes it’s as simple as “my Primary is the person I own property and raise children with,” and sometimes there are elaborate systems of rules with pages-long documents outlining them all.

 My own structure falls somewhere between the two.
-Mr CK and I are Primary partners and we do have a written relationship agreement, although it’s quite short and I can’t remember the last time we actually needed to refer to it.
-We have a system of guidelines for acceptable behaviour and some hard-and-fast rules.
+Mr CK and I are Primary partners and did have a written relationship agreement at one point, although it was pretty short and I can’t remember the last time we actually needed to refer to it.
+We have a system of guidelines for acceptable behaviour and a small number of hard-and-fast rules.
 Every rule or guideline we agree to abide by is thoroughly negotiated, everything applies absolutely equally to both of us (read more about why that’s important to us here,) and almost everything is open for renegotiation if necessary.

 Why is hierarchy supposedly bad?

 Like so many things, it’s bad when it’s misused and it can be wielded to cause harm.
 Some Primary couples certainly have a habit of running roughshod over secondary/non-primary partners’ feelings, needs and boundaries and asserting power in inappropriate ways.
 We’ll tackle the specifics later in “Towards Ethical Hierarchy.”